 Using a variety of texts–novels, essays, short stories–this course will work to develop the reading and writing of difficult prose, paying particular attention to the kinds of evidence and authority, logic and structure that produce strong arguments.
 The authors we study may include Peter Singer, Aravind Adiga, Willa Cather, Toni Morrison, George Orwell, Charles Johnson, James Baldwin, Alice Munro, William Carlos Williams.
 This is an intensive writing course.
 Frequent short papers will be assigned.

 Preference given to first-year students.
 Each section limited to 12 students.
 Fall semester: Professor Barale and Dean Lieber.
-Spring semester: Dean Lieber.2016-17: Offered in Fall 2016
+Spring semester: Dean Lieber.2016-17: Offered in Fall 2016 and Spring 2017

 A first course in reading fictional, dramatic, and lyric texts: stories, a major novel, one or more plays by Shakespeare, poems by Donne, Dickinson, Frost, and others.

 Why does any writer–an Amherst College student, Philip Roth, Emily Dickinson, Shakespeare–say what he or she says one way rather than another?
 And what in the expression itself makes a story, a play, a poem effective, something a reader might care about, be moved or delighted by?
 We will try to answer these questions by reading primary examples of each genre, including much recent work, with close and sustained attention to details of expressive language.
 There will be frequent writing exercises.